 Early Life and Education

 Todd Lawrence Boehly was born on September 20, 1973, in Bethesda, Maryland.
-His grandparents emigrated from Germany.
-He attended Landon School in Bethesda, graduating in 1991.
-Boehly went on to earn a Bachelor of Business Administration degree in finance from the College of William & Mary in 1996.
-While at William & Mary, he studied at the London School of Economics.
+He attended Landon School in Bethesda, where he participated in wrestling.
+Boehly graduated from the College of William & Mary in 1996 with a Bachelor of Business Administration degree in finance.
+He also studied at the London School of Economics.

 Rise to Success